-Receipts that do not arise from the disposal of an asset primarily relate to Right-to-Buy and VAT shelter receipts from Bracknell Forest Homes.
+Receipts that do not relate to loans or arise from the disposal of an asset primarily relate to Right-to-Buy receipts from Abri Homes.
 These are recorded as Other Operating Expenditure in the Comprehensive Income and Expenditure Statement.
 The same amount is then transferred to the Capital Receipts Reserve from the General Fund Balance in the Movement in Reserves Statement.